 Each row in the list corresponds to a single change to the wiki.
 A "change" consists of any one or more of the following:

 - A new page was created.
-These are indicated with "New:" before the name of the article.
+These are indicated with a "new" tag under the revision timestamp.

 - A page was moved.
-This is indicated with a small box under the article name that says "Moved from <old path> to <new path>".
+This is indicated in the Comment column, with a shaded box that shows "<old path> ➞ <new path>".